cjdbarlow/bedside-notebook/howto.md

 # Content to-do:

-* LP and spinal as distinct entities with incldues
+* LP and spinal as distinct entities with includes

 # Decisions

 * Where to put rhabdo, CIM, CIN
-	* Rhabdo under fluid
+	* Rhabdo under fluid?
-	* CIM, CIN under neuromuscular
+	* CIM, CIN under neuromuscular?

 * Infection
 	* Move system-specific infections to that system